radius logo

 Some states not only require disclosures for properties identified to be within a designated flood plain, but also whether there has actually been a flood event within the past few years or, if the owner or landlord was aware that a flooding event had occurred.

-Truth be told, whether or not a law specifically requires a disclosure to be included, it is good practice for self-storage operators to notify their tenants about the flood status of their properties.
+Truth be told, whether or not a law specifically requires a disclosure to be included, it is a good practice for self-storage operators to notify their tenants about the flood status of their properties.
 As we experience more flooding events, it is inevitable that tenants will ask their operators “did you know about the risk?”
 As a means to avoid potential claims for otherwise uninsurable tenant losses, operators should re-evaluate their consideration of flood disclosures for their properties that not only have experienced flooding, but are otherwise designated to be within “Special Flood Hazard Areas”.

 This article was originally published in Self Storage Legal Monthly Minute by Scott Zucker, April 2023